—ZUN on Perfect Cherry Blossom, the only Touhou game to have a phantasm stage - a level above the usual extra stage.

 Yoshika Miyako, the resident jiang-shi of Stage 3, has the annoying gimmick of absorbing spirits that emanate from her body to restore health.
 If you don't get close to her to intercept the spirits, she can easily deny a spellcard capture, even if you are wailing at her health the entire time.
 In addition, she fires large, spread out waves of kunai danmaku that can be very difficult to deal with, especially with a forward shooting character.
 And that's not even getting to the problems Youmu has...

 Seija Kijin, the stage 5 boss.
 Do you remember Sakuya, Youmu and Reisen and how their gimmicks screwed many players?
 Well... she goes one step further, having the power of turning anything over, and she'll be glad of using this ability against you.
 She isn't as strong as other bosses in terms of bullet spam, but she doesn't need anything of that because of her ability.
 She screws you over by flipping the screen horizontally and your controls with it in one spell card, then vertically in the next, then rotates the screen 180 degrees every few seconds in her last spellcard.
-You'd better have enough lives, because you'll need them.
+The patterns themselves aren't terribly difficult by Stage 5 standards; it's the screen flipping and rotating that makes her attacks brutal.

 Megumi Yaobi, the stage 5 boss from the fangame Marine Benefit.
 She has the gimmick of flooding the screen while giving the player a bubble to stay in; if your hitbox leaves the bubble for even a millisecond, you die.
 On top of that, she moves constantly all around the screen, making it very hard to actually deal damage to her.
 For her last nonspell, she even circles the screen while spraying bullets everywhere.
 And when you think it's over, she pulls out her survival card, The Eight Million Laughing Gods, which is That One Attack to end them all.
 It's not unheard of to lose two or three lives to this one card.note The latest version nerfs EMLG somewhat, largely removing the threat of the moment which in previous versions was almost guaranteed to kill you, but even after the nerf the card still requires a lot of very precise movement at awkward angles.